marckassay/DemoOfGitConflicts/README.md

 ## Roadmap
 * Demonstrate detached branches in a merge conflict
-* Solutions for each scenario
+* Recommended solutions for each scenario